Again (Jessica Sutta song)

 "Again" is a song by American recording artist Jessica Sutta which featured American musician, deejay and record producer Kemal Golden.
 It was released as her second single from her scrapped debut album Sutta Pop, via Citrusonic Records.
 The song was written by Sutta, Golden, Alana Da Fonseca and Cameron Nacson and produced by Golden.
 It was released on March 26, 2013.
 The track comes after the release of Sutta's number 1 dance single "Show Me" (2011).
-The extended version and remixes of "Again" was released on May 28, 2013.
-The song was a successful hit on the Dance Club Songs chart, peaked at #4.
+The extended version and remixes of "Again" were released on May 28, 2013.
+The song was a hit on the Dance Club Songs chart, peaking at #14 on the week of July 13, 2013.

 Background and release

-"Again" is an uplifting electropop, dance-pop and dance song with elements of EDM genres.
+"Again" is an uplifting electropop, dance-pop, house and dance song with elements of EDM genres.
 It was written by Sutta, Golden, Alana Da Fonseca and Cameron Nacson, and produced by Golden.
 The song marks an intriguing next step for the former girl group member of the Pussycat Dolls.
 Sutta has already scored a Hot Dance Charts hit with her 2011 single "Show Me," but the 30-year-old pop singer tells Billboard that "Again" is a particularly personal dance track.
 "It talks about the cyclone of energy that happens when the wrong decisions are made in your life over and over again," she says.
 "Whether it's a lifestyle choice or a bad relationship, it talks about a darker part of my life, but there is always a light at the end of the tunnel.
 I'm grateful for every experience in my life no matter how good or bad they are.
 It makes me who I am."